kaskr/RTMB/README.md

 ### Sparse matrices

-The Matrix package uses S4 classes to represent objects and C code for most sparse matrix manipulatins.
+The Matrix package uses S4 classes to represent objects and C code for most sparse matrix manipulations.
 This design is not easy to take advantage of by either of our AD implementations.

 ## Conclusion so far